ms-iot/content/en-US/Docs/powershell.md

 8. In the credential dialog, enter the following default password: `p@ssw0rd`

-  	**NOTE** The connection process is not immediate and can take up to 30 seconds.
+        {% include note.html text="The connection process is not immediate and can take up to 30 seconds." %}

     If you successfully connected to the device, you should see the IP address of your device before the prompt.